 More about Story Massage

-More about Volunteering at Dunkirk Refugee Camp
+More about Volunteering at a Refugee Camp

 You can read more about Mary’s experiences of volunteering at the camp here: Dunkirk Refugee Camp.
 In the photo below she is demonstrating Story Massage on Sarah who run the Adult Learning Centre on the camp.
 Sarah could see the potential for using Story Massage as a way of teaching English as a foreign language.
+You may also be interested to read about Story Massage at a refugee camp in Turkey: Positive Touch for Refugees.